Structured problem solving

 Getting contenteditable to produce the same output on all browsers is hard.

-<br /> tag on IE 11 was an easier problem.
+<br /> tag on IE 11 was a more manageable problem.

 Divide and Conquer: Make hard problems as small as possible, so they are easy to solve.